Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/get-ready.md

   - Microsoft.KeyVault
   - Microsoft.Web
   - Microsoft.OperationalInsights
+- The region where you want to deploy Luna service to is enabled in this subscription

 You can find a PowerShell script [CheckPermissions.ps1](../../../Deployment/CheckPermissions.ps1) under *Resources/Deployment* folder of the this repo.
 You can enable all resource providers, check your permission and region availability by running